Every mum knows a windy baby is a grumpy baby! Avoid the tears by finding the right baby burping technique to settle your little one.

 "You can do this in several ways but it's really about finding out what works for you and your baby."

 How to wind your baby:

 There are several different ways to wind your little one.
 Get the technique right and it could provide instant relief for them….

 1) The classic rub

 Sit your baby on your lap facing to the side or facing forward.
-Support your baby with one arm under his tummy and your hand supporting his chin.
-Lean him forward slightly and rub his back up and down quite quickly with your free hand.
+Support your baby with one arm under their tummy and your hand supporting their chin.
+Lean baby forward slightly and rub their back up and down quite quickly with your free hand.